 You will also need good quality ground coffee of a medium to coarse grind that is sea salt size.

-Measure 6 teaspoon of coarse ground coffee and put them into your French press.
+Measure 6 teaspoons of coarse ground coffee and put them into your French press.
 A good quality dark roast will work well.

 Now, boil your water to a 96C (205F).
 While the water is boiling, shake your French press lightly until the grounds are even.
 Pour the hot, almost boiling water to just wet the ground and stop for 30 seconds to allow them to bloom.